Obedience, Socialization, Communication and Much More

 - Bite inhibition (or “soft mouth”) if needed;

 - No jumping up on humans (if needed.

-*Other common issues that interfere with creating a happy and safe environment for your dog and relieving any pet stress you may be experiencing.
+During the course we will address other common issues that interfere with creating a happy and safe environment for your dog and relieving any pet stress you may be experiencing.

 - Don’t Feed Breakfast Before Class: Be sure not to feed your dog breakfast before morning class or the dinner meal if you are coming to an evening class as they will not be food-motivated if they aren’t hungry.